 - Submitted projects must be completed during the previous Summer, Fall or current Spring term

 - Course assignments, independent studies or other scholarly or creative projects are accepted

 - Group projects are eligible, but each applicant must submit their own research essay

 - Any format that can be reviewed by the panel is allowed (e.g., written work, slideshow, video, artwork, website, etc.)

 - Applicants must agree to contribute to a display about their research mounted by library staff for public exhibition

 To be eligible to win, applicants must submit all materials by the deadline.

 - Application form (see below)

-- 500-700 word essay describing your research process and use of library collection, resources and services
+- 500-700 words describing your research process and use of library collections, resources and services

 - Letter of support from a faculty member (emailed to the chair)